Career in C Major: Themes

 Leonard Borland's "dormant masculinity" emerges under the musical and sexual direction of coloratura diva Cecil Carver.
 When he discovers his talent as a professional baritone, he tells Cecil "if I'm a man, you made me one."

-Biographer Paul Skenazy observes that Career in C Major abandons the of the hard-boiled genre.
+Biographer Paul Skenazy observes that Career in C Major abandons the hard-boiled genre.
 Nevertheless, "Cain attempts to give a tough-guy veneer to the opera stage by using metaphors of violence and competition to speak of both marriage and singing."

 The story ends with a paean to conventional marriage as "The Borlands are ultimately shown to be inept singers adequate only to each other."

 Critical assessment

 Rejected by Liberty magazine because it lacked hardboiled themes, Career in C Major "created a mild sensation" when it appeared in The American Magazine in 1938.
 The editor of the journal encouraged Cain to create similar pieces, reporting that the work "is the most popular short novel we have ever published."

 Cain himself modestly confided to H. L. Mencken that Career in C Major "is merely a pleasant tale with no murders in it."

 Biographer Ray Hoopes considers Career in C Major a clear demonstration of Cain's command of sustained comedic writing.
 Biographer Paul Skenazy objects to the conventionality of Cain's social outlook, citing the novella's "perverse praise" of "marriage, love and family":

 Skenazy adds that "The whole adventure is so implausible that one soon loses interest in the characters...The novella ends in an absurd flurry of convenient coincidences [ending with a] Deus ex machina ..."